University of Tennessee, Knoxville, TN

 Reference material includes various Weed Science textbooks, Herbicide Handbook, and various unit conversions.

 There should be from 10 to 15 plots.
-Herbicide plots may be duplicated and check plots can be utilized.
+Herbicide plots may be duplicated, and check plots can be utilized.
 It would be of great benefit to the students if they could be led back through the plots following the event.
 Students will not be allowed to pull any portion of the plants in the plots.
-If plants are pulled, the student will lose the points for that plot.
+If plants are pulled, the student will lose the points for the event.

 Contestants will be required within 15 minutes to determine and evaluate a crop/weed situation and recommend the most effective legal remedy to the problem.
 Each contestant will have two field problems to solve.
+Contestants will all have the same two farmer problems.
 Recommendations must comply with the label of each herbicide recommended.
-Students should give consideration to such factors as stage of growth, crop tolerance, climatological factors, agricultural spraying procedures, weed control, economics, and impact upon the environment.
+Students should consider such factors as stage of growth, crop tolerance, climatological factors, agricultural spraying procedures, weed control, economics, and impact upon the environment.
 The host will determine the best answer considering all alternatives for a situation, although several possible answers may be correct.
 The latest Federal (Section 3) or State (Section 24C) labels of the product constitutes legal control.
-The event will be conducted as a “role-play” situation and the potential problem will be in one of the crops on the problem-solving sheet.
+The event will be conducted as a “role-play” situation, and the potential problem will be in one of the crops on the problem-solving sheet.
 Also, the crop/weed situation will involve only the listed herbicides and weeds on the predetermined problem-solving sheet.
 The contestant will be asked to assume the role of a chemical company representative, state extension specialist, or independent crop consultant when dealing with the farmer and scored as follows:

 5 points – proper approach/greeting to farmer